drewbarontini/tmcss-book/source/define.md

 At Code School (and Envy Labs), we use MVCSS, which is a Sass-based CSS architecture that I created with Nick.
 To give you a sample of some naming conventions, I'll talk about how we do things.

-*This is by no way preaching our method.
+*This is by no means preaching our method.
 This is merely an example that can help guide you to establishing your own naming conventions.*

 ### camelCase & Hyphens